Omega Quartz VS Automatic

 A Master Co-Axial escapement, on the other hand, has the same precision as the Co-Axial but in addition to the same accuracy, it has a higher resistance to magnetism than a standard Co-Axial COSC chronometer.
-The Master Co-Axial movement first has to get a COSC certificate like the rest of the Co-Axial chronometers but then goes for further testing to resist magnetic fields greater than 15,000 Gauss.
+The Master Co-Axial movement first has to get a COSC certificate like the rest of the Co-Axial chronometers but then goes for further testing to verify if it can resist magnetic fields equal to or greater than 15,000 Gauss.
 Omega claims that most of the servicing they receive during their product's lifetime has to do with a watch movement's magnetization.
 Therefore, it made sense to tackle this issue head-on.

 So why would anyone pay more for a less accurate watch?

 When it comes to the very mechanics of a watch, the parts that power it and that make it move, there are huge differences.
 Many watch enthusiasts choose a mechanical movement such as an automatic/self-winding watch since it has esoteric value due to the small mechanical marvels which make the watch work.